 When ambient temperatures drop below the freezing point of the fluid in a pump, consideration should be given to heating, insulating, or draining the pump.
-If you choose draining the pump, and it will only be for a short period, first remove the drain plugs and drain the lines to and from the pump.
+If you choose to drain the pump, and it will only be for a short period, first remove the drain plugs, and then drain the inlet and outlet lines.
 Carefully blow out the pump with compressed air to clear all internal cavities of fluid.

-1E Recommended Spare Parts

-FOR CRITICAL SERVICES - a duplex installation, with two identical pumping units in parallel, is the safest and many times the most cost effective choice.
+1E Recommended Spare Parts FOR CRITICAL SERVICES - a duplex installation, with two identical pumping units in parallel, is the safest and many times the most cost effective choice.

 FOR IMPORTANT SERVICES - a standby pump, ready for installation is advised.
 Special pricing and new pump warranty is offered for factory rebuilding.
 Turn around time can be as short as one or two days for standard models.

-FOR ROUTINE MAINTENANCE - only the mechanical seals and a complete set of "O" ring gaskets are recommended.
-Should additional components show wear, they are available from stock at the factory.
+FOR ROUTINE MAINTENANCE

+- only the mechanical seals and a

+complete set of "O" ring gaskets are

+recommended.
+Should additional

+components show wear, they are

+available from stock at the factory.